(Zagreb, Split, Hvar, Korčula, Dubrovnik)

 You will also visit the Museum of Icons with the unique collection of Byzantine Icons and ceremonial pieces.
 The exhibits are primarily collected by 17th and 18th century Korcula sailors on their journeys around the world.
 Your stroll will finally take you to Marko Polo’s childhood home – a modest mediaeval house where this great Venetian merchant, writer and traveler spent his former years.

-Enjoy the rest of the day at leisure in the upscale resort of Villa Dubrovnik which offers spectacular views and utmost privacy.
+Enjoy the rest of the day at leisure in the upscale resort of Villa Dubrovnik, which offers spectacular views and the utmost privacy.
 Sit back and take in the stunning coastal views and the azure water below your deck, take in the rays on the private beach, or relax in one of the lounge areas.
-Alternatively, if you feel more energetic, you may like to consider taking a stroll into town - it is only a fifteen minute walk to the Eastern Gates of the Old City or, simply avail of the Venetian Vaporetto speedboat to take you to the Old City.
+Alternatively, if you feel more energetic, you may like to consider taking a stroll into town, only a fifteen minute walk to the Eastern Gates of the Old City or take the Venetian Vaporetto speedboat to take you to the Old City.

-Dining options at the Villa Dubrovnik include sampling some Mediterranean cuisine which has a tapas (small bites) philosophy at the Pjerin restaurant as well as are and undiscovered fusions of fresh food available at the outdoors Giardino bistro.
+Dining options at the Villa Dubrovnik include sampling some Mediterranean cuisine that has a tapas philosophy at the Pjerin restaurant as well as undiscovered fusions of fresh food available at the outdoors Giardino bistro.
 Stunning vistas of Dubrovnik and the sea can be had from the open SkyBar rooftop lounge.

-Enjoy a private welcome dinner at the hotel’s private beach - what a nice start to your stay! (includes 4 course menu, bottle of wine and mineral water).
+Enjoy a private welcome dinner at the hotel - what a nice start to your stay.
+Dinner includes a three course menu.

 Come back from dinner to a romantic setting of flower petals on your bed and candles lighting up the room - romance is in the air!